-Sore nipples are most often caused by poor positioning.
-This may include:
+Sore nipples are most often caused by:

-- The way you hold your baby.

-- The way you hold your breast.

-- The way your baby holds their mouth or latches onto the breast.

-- Pump flanges that are the wrong size for your breasts.

-- Incorrect use of pump settings.
+- The way you hold your baby, or positioning. - The way you hold your breast. - The way your baby holds their mouth or latches onto the breast. - Pump flanges that are the wrong size for your breasts. - Incorrect use of pump settings. - Your baby's oral function is not optimal.